skyleilani/python-binance-cryptotrading-bot/README.md

 # Python-Binance

-foundation for cryptotrading bot for summer 2022 w Usifu
+foundation for cryptotrading bot for summer 2022 w U